Homemind mapwhat is a mind map

 Generate new and creative ideas

 Mind mapping is a great way to encourage innovative thinking and develop new ideas.
-The visual format encourages teams to break free from conventional thinking patterns and think outside the box.
+The visual format encourages teams to break free from conventional thinking patterns and venture outside the box.
 It also helps teams generate new ideas by building on top of contributions from other team members.
 For example, if someone suggests an idea for a new software feature, it might spark a new idea for someone else.

 Make complex ideas easier to understand